VikoFirdausi/Collab/README.md

 # Google Collab ipynb

 I make this just for google drive file,
- If you need this thing use it
+ If you need this thing's use it

 Url Downloader
 ---